-Kolkata, renowned as the "City of Joy," is a metropolis of vibrant culture, deep history, and captivating local life.
-Our specialized walking tour offers an intimate, authentic exploration, providing a unique glimpse into the city's rich heritage, stunning colonial architecture, and bustling, dynamic markets.
+Kolkata, the "City of Joy," is a metropolis of vibrant culture, deep history, and captivating local life.
+Our specialized walking tour offers an intimate, authentic exploration of the city’s rich heritage, stunning colonial architecture, and bustling markets.

-This journey is designed to immerse you fully into the pulse of the city, exploring Kolkata like a true local.
+Designed to immerse you in the pulse of the city, this journey lets you explore Kolkata like a true local by utilizing its iconic transport:

 Popularly known as Dalhousie Square, administrative district BBD Bagh has old-world charm.
-Grand, colonial-era landmarks include the Governor Palace, St. John's Church, GPO, Town Hall, the Writers’ Building, and iconic Eden Gardens, one of the world’s largest cricket grounds.
+Grand, colonial-era landmarks include the Governor Palace, Calcutta High Court, St. John's Church, GPO, Town Hall, the Writers’ Building, and iconic Eden Gardens, one of the world’s largest cricket grounds.

 You will visit the Mullik Ghat Flower Market, where you can experience the vibrant colors and fragrances of countless flowers.
 This is one of the largest flower markets in Asia and a photographer's delight.